Skip to main content

 Note that a halo node that is a validator will crash if all xchain RPC endpoints are not configured.
 Normal full nodes do not however need to connect to xchain RPCs, so this config is ignored by full nodes.

-If halo is already running, restart it to pickup the new config:
+If halo or geth is already running, restart them to pickup the new config:

 2. Obtain the halo consensus public key